 - Indoor events and gatherings are limited to 25% of maximum occupancy regardless of venue size.

 - For movie theaters hosting multiple showings at the same cineplex, determine the number of attendees and staff in each theater by calculating maximum occupancy for each theater space.

 - For non-public space, limit based on the use of the space.
 For offices, use Office guidance; for cafes, use Restaurant and mobile food cart guidance.

 - For cineplex theaters: stagger movie start times to avoid excess crowding in lobby and hallways.

-- For live theater: select performance pieces that require a small group of performers (<10) and cohort performance groups to minimize the total numbers of work-exposures experienced by staff and ensemble.
+- For live theater: if possible, select performance pieces that require a small group of performers (<10) and cohort performance groups to minimize the total numbers of work-exposures experienced by staff and ensemble.

 - Place handwashing stations or hand sanitizer at entry, lobby, break rooms, green rooms and outside communal bathrooms for all staff and patrons with prominent signage promoting use.

-- Wipe down high-touch surfaces with disinfectant at least every 4 hours, including railings and seat armrests between performances.
+- Wipe down high-touch surfaces with disinfectant regularly, including railings and seat armrests between performances.
 See CDC guidance for details.

 - Wipe microphones with disinfectant between users.

 - If possible, increase ventilation in the building by either: